ndejong/CakephpAutocachePlugin/README.markdown

 Questions and Answers
 ---------------------

+Q: What about cache grouping?
+A: Grouping based on (Model + Cache Config) is a great idea, unfortunately as at CakePHP 2.5.7 it does not *seem* possible since after the initial call to Cache::config() it is not possible to define new groups.
+The work-around for this is to implement per-group configs, however, if you do this calls to Cache::clear() appear to cause subsequent calls to Cache::write() to not write to the (FileEngine) cache - I'd really like to be shown wrong on this, more time required to nut out a solution, cache grouping is a good thing.

 Q: I want more control over cache times, cache locations etc.
 A: It's right in front of you :)  The way to achieve this is to specify a new cache configuration for the "stuff" you are wanting to cache.
 This allows you